CAIJ-UW/ATIP-OCR/README.md

  - [Kevin Walby](https://www.uwinnipeg.ca/criminal-justice/faculty-staff/kevin-walby.html), Associate Professor University of Winnipeg

 ## Overview
-It is perennial problem in Canada that municipal, provincial, and federal government agencies disclose records under Freedom of Information (FOI)/Access to Information (ATI) law by default in a non-machine readable (image) format.
+It is perennial problem in Canada that municipal, provincial, and federal government agencies disclose records under Access to Information (ATI)/Freedom of Information (FOI) law by default in a non-machine readable (image) format.
 Excel files, for instance, are often printed and scanned by access coordinators before they are released to the requester.
 In some cases, coordinators may be willing to release the data in a "raw" format, however, this is not always the case.
 Historical researchers face a similar limitation when accessing public records via archives.
 To create copies of public records held in archives, researchers will typically photograph or scan them.
 In both cases the result is the same: a large dossier of non-machine readable, image format records stored on one's personal computer.

 The inability to machine read these texts limits the kinds of analytic techniques we can use.
 With respect to FOI/ATI requests in particular, it also creates issues of access.
 It is a well known technique of obfuscation for government agency's "over produce" when processing a request by including mounds of irrelevant text as part of one's diclosure package.
 Manually sifting through thousands of pages of image format documents disclosed under ATI/FOI in search of one or two lines or key words becomes the equivalent of finding a needle in a haystack.